 Utility Coordination Certification

-Starting with the January 2014 requests for proposals, utility coordination on INDOT contracts is required to be performed by a certified utility coordinator.
+Utility coordination on INDOT contracts is required to be performed by a certified utility coordinator.
 Only certified Utility Coordinators may perform utility coordination work that involves the following tasks:

-- Present all project reports necessary for project delivery such as status reports and risk reports.
+- Present all project reports necessary for project delivery, such as status reports and risk reports.

 - Recommend work plans for approval, including narrative portion, relocation drawing, cost estimates and proof of property interests.